 In Windows, the batch file is a file that stores commands in a serial order.
-Command line interpreter takes the file as an input and executes in the same order.
+The command line interpreter takes the file as an input and executes in the same order.
 A batch file is simply a text file saved with the .bat file extension.
 It can be written using Notepad or any other text editor.
 A simple batch file will be:

-In above script, ECHO off cleans up the console by hiding the commands from being printed at the prompt, ECHO prints the text “GeeksforGeeks” to the screen, and then waits for the user to press a key so program can be ceased.
+In the above script, ECHO off cleans up the console by hiding the commands from being printed at the prompt, ECHO prints the text “GeeksforGeeks” to the screen, and then waits for the user to press a key so the program can be ceased.
 Some basic commands of batch file:

-- echo – Prints out the input string.
+- ECHO – Prints out the input string.
 It can be ON or OFF, for ECHO to turn the echoing feature on or off.
 If ECHO is ON, the command prompt will display the command it is executing.

-- cls – Clears the command prompt screen.
+- CLS – Clears the command prompt screen.

-- title: Changes the title text displayed on top of prompt window.
+- TITLE – Changes the title text displayed on top of prompt window.

 - EXIT – To exit the Command Prompt.